-The first priority of a student who has been subject to sexual assault should be able to get to a place of safety and call 911 and then obtain necessary medical treatment.
-Victims of sexual assault may seek and receive medical care free of charge from a local hospital emergency department without submitting a police report.
-The Morton College Police Department strongly encourages victims to report incidents of sexual assault in a timely manner.
+The Morton College Police Department strongly encourages victims to report incidents of sexual assault promptly to any law enforcement agency.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to the Morton College Police Department.
-Individuals are encouraged, but not required, to file a police report.
-Filing a police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject the victim to scrutiny or judgmental opinions from officers.
-Filing a police report will:
+Individuals are encouraged but not required to file a policereport.
+A police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject the victim to scrutiny or judgmental opinions from officers.